Saravanannus/sara-capstone-hcp/README.md

 **2. Configure GitHub Secrets:**

-- Store AWS credentials and Terraform API tokens in GitHub Secrets.
+- Store AWS credentials in GitHub Secrets and variables stored in github enviorments.

 **3. Triggering Workflows:**

 - Push code to the dev branch to trigger the DEV workflow.

+- Test -> Build -> deploy to dev -> After Approval -> deploy to prod

 - Merge to main to trigger the PROD workflow.